mariorod98/ObsidianVault/🌳 The Forest/Keyword parameters can have default values.md

 up:: [[🐍 Python]]
 tags:: #state/bud #on/python

-# In python, keyword parameters can have default values
+# Keyword parameters can have default values
 In this case, these parameters can be omitted in the call and they will have the default value. ==Parameters with default values must be at the end of the parameter list.==

 ```python